*Updated October 2020*

 Sofiankatu 4 – Opening hours: Mon-Fri 8–18, Sat & Sun closed

-More about Sofia Helsinki here soon – because Sofia is not only a co-working space you need a membership for, that is very inviting for a calm work session (and worry not, there’s also coffee) but also anevent location and great food options at their Bistro.
+More about Sofia Helsinki here soon – because Sofia is not only a co-working space offering day passes if you’re just dropping in.
+It is very inviting for a calm work session (and worry not, there’s also coffee) but also an event location, and great food options at their Restaurant.
+Probably the most beautiful location as well.
 Arrival by trams 4, 5, 7, 9 or by metro to the University of Helsinki.

 Kamppi Shopping Centre, 5th floor – Opening hours: Mon-Sat 11-18